Shen-Lab/GraphCL/semisupervised_TU/README.md

 ## Exploring the Role of Data Augmentation in GraphCL

-Reproducing the results in the [figure](https://github.com/Shen-Lab/GraphCL/blob/master/augmentations.png) through executing thw followings:
+Reproducing the results in the [figure](https://github.com/Shen-Lab/GraphCL/blob/master/augmentations.png) through executing the followings:

 ### Pre-training: ###